 The leaves and stems are used in cooking for flavoring sausages, pork, sauces, cheese, dressings and stuffing.
 Gramma may use sage in Thanksgiving turkey stuffing.

 Buy Garden Seeds Hundreds of varieties of top quality, brand name seeds for less.

-The Compact Compost Tumbler is the perfect solution for people who want to convert kitchen and yard waste into, rich, organic compost.
+Compost Tumblers are the perfect solution to convert kitchen and yard waste into rich, organic compost.

 || Home ||